byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Conservation as a consequence of production!*
 ***Experience Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
-Remarkably enough Human Skin, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.
+Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.
 Through the fermentation of citrus peels and other naturally aromatic fresh remnants into a probiotic and multi purpose; Luxury Whole Body, Built Environment and *Earth Care* Healing and Cealing Products.**

 #### Self-care that goes far beyond the self.
 *Explore an alternative way to connect; Symbioticly heal and support the whole body in a way that heals and supports the environment.
 A probiotic rich super food for the microbiome of the body, Soil to Soul.*